Chart Color Schemes

 Mountain Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Seven projects identified by AreaSearch are expected to impact the area significantly.
-These include Sunshine Motorway, Mooloolah River Interchange Upgrade (Stage 1), Karawatha Drive Cycle Track, Mountain Creek Station (The Wave Stage 3 Metro), and Brightwater Estate.
-The following list details those projected to have the most relevance.
+Seven projects identified by AreaSearch are expected to impact the area, with key ones including Sunshine Motorway, Mooloolah River Interchange Upgrade (Stage 1), Karawatha Drive Cycle Track, Mountain Creek Station (The Wave Stage 3 Metro), and Brightwater Estate.

 Professional plan users can use the search below to filter and access additional projects.